Get Arty Artist, Ally, makes a home for her paper painted bugs.

-Tip: The reason we are sticking the foam ball in, is to create a little hill inside the cloche, which we will late cover with moss and beetles of course.
+Tip: The reason for the foam ball, is to create a little hill inside the cloche, which will later be covered with moss and beetles.

-- Now my next step is to paint small sections of water colour paint on a large piece of paper.
+- Paint small sections of water colour paint on a large piece of paper.
 These sections will turn into our beetles.
 So grab your paint and paintbrushes and paint a bunch of sections.
-I am going to make 7 bugs so l will paint 7 different sections, and then when I am finished I will leave the sections to dry.
+To make 7 bugs, paint 7 different sections, and then leave the sections to dry.

-Tip: I haven't drawn any legs because they are too fiddly to cut out and I can spend more time on the colourful shells
+Tip: No legs are drawn because they are too fiddly to cut out and you can spend more time on the colourful shells

-- Next step is to take the florist wire and make a loop at the top of each beetle cut out.
+- Take the florist wire and make a loop at the top of each beetle cut out.

-Tip: I am going to put one per bug but if you like you can put 2 holes in each one, its up to you.
+Tip: You can put one per bug or if you like you can put 2 holes in each one, its up to you.

 - Now we are going to use the double sided tape to secure the bugs onto the wire loops.